 These policies contained the virus in Taiwan and Singapore and slowed the infection rate in South Korea.
 Western countries, and elsewhere, haven’t had this experience with SARS and MERS, which has hampered the effectiveness of their responses.

-Below is South Korea’s graph of new coronavirus cases by day.
-South Korea is a great example of a country where the virus started to get a foothold, but then the country fought back and got it under control.
+The two graphs below that show the daily new coronavirus cases and coronavirus deaths.
 You can see the rise in new cases, followed by a plateau, and decline.
-Currently, South Korea has about 100 new cases per day, which has been very consistent for several weeks.
-With more time, we can hope that the graphs of new cases for Italy, Spain, Germany, and the U.K. will have the long tail of very few cases that you can see below!
+Currently, South Korea has about 50 new cases and 5 deaths per day, which has been very consistent for several weeks.
+With more time, we can hope that the graphs of new cases for Italy, Spain, Germany, and the U.K. will have the long tail of very few cases and very few deaths that you can see below!
+That’s what we’re all working towards!

 Japan has had a rather lax response to coronavirus.
 It has had a very low rate of testing and no social distancing measures until very recently.
+As of April 12, Japan has tested only 67,000 people, including only 7,000 in Tokyo (population 9.3 million).
 Japan was very hesitant to postpone the 2020 Olympic Games but eventually did so.
 However, their number of confirmed cases has remain low.
 Of course, the low testing rate, about 1200 per day, will help keep the numbers low.
-However, the daily number of new confirmed cases has started to rise a bit recently.
-We’ll keep an eye on Japan to see what happens next.
-There seems to be a slight upward trend.

 What about China, where it all started?
 The number of cases of coronavirus in China is over 81,000 as I write this blog post.